-The practicum requirement is administered by Eric Baratta, Production Manager/Technical Director, and by Rose Malague, director of the program.
+The practicum requirement is administered by Cat Johnson, Creative Coordinator, and the current director of the program.
 Please feel free to contact us with questions.
-Production positions will be assigned through consultation with the Production Manager and the director of the production, both of whom will determine whether the requirement has been successfully fulfilled at the end of the process.
+Production positions will be assigned through consultation with the Production Manager, Creative Coordinator and the director of the production, all of whom will determine whether the requirement has been successfully fulfilled at the end of the process.

 The following rules apply to all practicum positions and are considered the ground rules for completing positions successfully:

 - All positions require attendance at load-in and strike; if a student has an unavoidable conflict he or she must notify the production manager at least two weeks in advance.
 Attendance at production meetings is often required; students who have committed to running crew positions must also be present at all tech rehearsals and performances.
 Non-emergency, unexcused absences will mean forfeiture of the practicum for the project in question.

 - Those wishing to apply for an Honors Thesis in Directing will be required to hold at least one position in stage management for a Theatre Arts faculty member prior to application.

 - Important Note: Production work conducted for Theatre Arts 130 or 350 does not fulfill the practicum requirement for the degree.